 An extremely simple chutney, yet full of flavours, it is made of tender pumpkin leaves.
 You must have noticed these pumpkin plants growing around everywhere.
 So if you happen to come across this plant, pluck out some tender leaves and prepare this traditional Bengali recipe which is usually enjoyed with plain steamed rice.

 It is a grandmothers recipe and almost a forgotten one.
 One does not get to see such homemade recipes these days, unless you have an elderly person in your midst.
-Anyway, please go ahead and relish it as a spread on toast, parathas or as a dip with chips, khakras, papads or vegetable crudites.
-Do check below a step by step guide with pictures to prepare this amazing chutney.
+Anyway, go ahead and relish it as a spread on toast, parathas or as a dip with chips, khakhra, papad or vegetable crudites.
+Do check for a step by step guide with pictures to prepare this amazing chutney.

 - 10-12 tender Pumpkin Leaves, washed, drained & chopped

 - 2 tbsp. mustard oil